-Our aim is to improve future perspectives for patients with schizophrenia and other complex brain disorders.
-Special emphasis is put on the role of the immune system in organizing brain function on adult age.
+My aim is to improve future perspectives for patients with schizophrenia and other complex brain disorders.
+I am an optimist and see many possibilities for improvement, based on new knowledge from basic research, performed by my group and others.
+Special emphasis is put on prevention and personalized medicine.
+I have broad interest in methods like imaging, post-mortem analyses, epidemiology and treatment studies.
 So far I have pursued my goal in three ways:

-Our methods to better understand common symptoms of complex brain disorders are broad and include various brain imaging techniques (EEG, MEG, DTI, fMRI, sMRI, MRS), phenomenology, epidemiology, focal brain stimulation (rTMS, tDCS), (epi)genetics and proof of concept studies.
-We have made important progress especially in the understanding and treatment of hallucinations.
-We are proud that our research findings on hallucinations are now implemented into clinical practice and that patients benefit from this knowledge every day.
-In addition, our group accomplished an important increase in public interest and understanding of hallucination, facilitating acceptance of hallucinating patients.
+My methods to better understand common symptoms of complex brain disorders are broad and include various brain imaging techniques (EEG, MEG, DTI, fMRI, sMRI, MRS, PET), phenomenology, epidemiology, focal brain stimulation (rTMS, tDCS), (epi)genetics, immuno-histochemy and proof of concept studies.
+I have made important progress in the understanding hallucinations.
+In addition, my group recently developed a biomarker based on analysis of spontaneous speech, to be used for diagnosis, prognosis and treatment monitoring.

 professor of cognitive aspects of neurological and psychiatric disorders